developerkunal/Challenge-3-Social-good-bounty/README.md

-Challenge #2 NFT and Frontend
+Challenge #3 Social good bounty
 ==================

 This [React] app was initialized with [create-near-app]